iodepo/odis-arch/book/theOdisGraph.md

 >A value with an associated type, also known as a typed value, is indicated by associating a value with an IRI which indicates the value's type.
 >[JSON-LD 1.1 specification - Typed values](https://www.w3.org/TR/json-ld/#typed-values)

-Some nodes in a JSON-LD graph can be "typed" - in other words, classified as representing a particular entity.
+Some nodes in a JSON-LD graph can be "typed" - in other words, classified as representative of a particular entity.
 This can be read as "this node is of type X".
 In the ODIS graph, the primary mode of typing follows the node typing convention specified here: https://www.w3.org/TR/json-ld/#dfn-node-type

 As an example, dervied from the JSON-LD specification, consider: